meerachotai/benchmark_imprinting/README.md

 * Names for chromosomes in genome FASTA files/read files/annotation files do not contain a '.'

 If you followed with steps 1 and 2, adjustments will be made automatically:
-* Use  under the -a option instead.
+* Use the annotation file with the suffix \_picard.gff3 under the -a option.
 * Leave the -s option blank, a SNP file will be made from the vcf files under outdir/per_chrom.

 #### FASTQ files